Phantom of the Opera (1943 film): Reception

 In modern times, the film has received more positive reviews.
-Rotten Tomatoes gave this version of Phantom of the Opera an average score of 76%, based on 21 reviews from critics.
-The site's consensus states: "Though it lives beneath the 1925 version, Claude Rains plays title character well in this landmark color version of the classic tragedy".
+Rotten Tomatoes gave this version of Phantom of the Opera an average score of 81%, based on 21 reviews from critics.
+The site's consensus states: "Though it lives beneath the 1925 version, Claude Rains plays title character well in this landmark color version of the classic tragedy."
 Diabolique magazine said "the story was reconfigured as a musical more than a horror saga...
-Once you accept that, this works well on its own terms and Lubin's touch is assured; it looks splendid".
-However, many horror fans — especially those of the classic Universal monster films — have criticized the film for focusing on more on the musical aspects of the film, and downplaying or eliminating the horror elements that were found in the original film.
+Once you accept that, this works well on its own terms and Lubin's touch is assured; it looks splendid."

-Lon Chaney, Jr. was reportedly unhappy that the studio never seriously considered him to play the role made famous by his father, even though he was under contract to them.
+Lon Chaney Jr. was reportedly unhappy that the studio never seriously considered him to play the role made famous by his father, even though he was under contract to them.
 Chaney reportedly also resented Rains for his portrayal.

 Cancelled sequel: The Climax

 Following the success of Phantom of the Opera, Universal announced that a sequel would be made, titled The Climax.
 Nelson Eddy and Susanna Foster were to return, along with Claude Rains as the Phantom, most likely meaning that his character survived the cave-in at the finale of the first film.
-The sequel, however, was later cancelled due to story troubles and problems concerning the availability of Claude Rains.
+The sequel, however, was cancelled due to story troubles and problems concerning the availability of Claude Rains.
 Universal reworked the film completely, so it is not related to Phantom of the Opera; Foster stars in the film, alongside the original choice for the Phantom, Boris Karloff.